PallaviDule/React-NetGPT/doc/Gpt.md

     Note: These APIs are not free, they bill for the usage.
 So, Do not share your api-key.
 3. [Installing openai](https://www.npmjs.com/package/openai/v/4.8.0) - This doc gives you basic configuration on how you can use gpt APIs.
     `npm install --save openai`
-4. Error you might get: Because you are directly exposing creds: so you need to set the `dangerouslyAllowBrowser` option to `true`.
+4. Error you might get: Because you are directly exposing creds
+    - Solution 1: you need to set the `dangerouslyAllowBrowser` option to `true`.
+This is temporary, if want to try out api
     ```js
         ERROR
         It looks like you're running in a browser-like environment.